-In music, a rest (Whole Rest, Half Rest, Quarter Rest…) is a brief silence, a short break in the flow of sound.
-In musical notation, a rest is the sign that indicates such a break.
+In music, musical rests denote brief silences, serving as short breaks in the flow of sound.
+In musical notation, a rest is the symbol that signifies such a pause.

 Music Rests of Different Values